 The second phase was the central part of the program, which was the intensive main.
-Some of the exercises performed were backstroke with a kickboard under the head and thoracic spine, scissor kicks with a kickboard, and movements with a waist float on.
+Some exercises were backstroke with a kickboard under the head and thoracic spine, scissor kicks with a kickboard and movements with a waist float.

 The third part was a 5-minute recovery phase with a whirlpool, warm shower, and water massage in the shower.

 The Results of the Scoliosis Research: